wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ---
-title: "Configuring Open ID authentication using SSO"
+title: "Configuring Open ID authentication providers - Google, Okta, Auth0"
 id: "openid-auth"
 sidebar_label: "Open ID Authentication"
 ---

-In this document, we will be describing about the OpenID authentication using Identity providers.
+In this document, we will be describing about how to use OpenID authentication in WaveMaker application.

 ---

-Open ID is an authentication protocol that allows you to log into applications using SSO (Single Sign-On).
-SSO allows you to use multiple applications securely without creating a separate account and password for the application.
+Using OpenId, WaveMaker applications can let their customers login using their already existing identity such as Google Account, Okta, or AuthO.
+It is also possible to implement SSO by setting up multiple applications use the same OpenId provider.
 Some well-known Open ID providers include Google, Okta, and AuthO.
-For example, Twitter uses Open ID authentication where you can select identity provider like Google to log in.
+For example, Twitter uses Open ID authentication where you can select identity provider like Google to login.

 ## How Open ID Authentication Helps